htnghia87/htnghia87.github.io/_pages/about.md

-I am currently a Senior Research Scientist at AWS AI Labs, Amazon (2020 - present) in Palo Alto, CA.
+I am a Senior Research Scientist at AWS AI Labs, Amazon (2020 - present) in Palo Alto, CA.

 Prior to my appointment at Amazon, I worked at the [MIT-IBM Watson AI Lab, IBM Research](https://mitibmwatsonailab.mit.edu/people/nghia-hoang/) in Cambridge, MA (2018-2020) as a Research Staff Member.